opnfv/kvmfornfv/docs/scenarios/kvmfornfv.scenarios.description.rst

 No-High Availability feature is achieved by deploying OpenStack multi-node setup with 1 Fuel-Master,1 controllers and 3 computes nodes.

-KVMFORNFV packages will be installed on compute nodes as part of deployment.
+KVM4NFV packages will be installed on compute nodes as part of deployment.
 The scenario testcase deploys a multi-node setup by using OPNFV Fuel deployer.

 System pre-requisites